1966 Nigerian coup d'état: Planning and preparation

-Nzeogwu began his preparation by organizing a two-day night exercise "Damisa" (Operation Tiger) to train soldiers in new fighting techniques.
+Nzeogwu began his preparation by organizing a two-day night training exercise called "Operation Damisa" (Operation Tiger) to train soldiers in new fighting techniques.
+As the Chief Instructor of the Nigerian Military Training College in Kaduna, Nzeogwu was able to organize such exercises without arousing any suspicion.
 The exercise was approved by authorities of the 1st Brigade Headquarters apparently unaware of the real intentions of Nzeogwu, and the Brigade Major, Alphonso Keshi, had sent circulars to all units operating under the Brigade to contribute troops towards the success of the exercise.
 By the time Major Keshi realized "Operation Damisa" was actually a military conspiracy, it was too late to counter the operation.
+At midnight on the 14th of January, the final night of the exercise, Nzeogwu told his officers and men the real purpose of the exercise.